Toni Blackwell, Associate Dean of Students

 Brandin Dear, M.S.W., LICSW, Psychotherapist/Multicultural Specialist

 Brandin Dear is a licensed psychotherapist with a master's degree in clinical social work from Smith College.
-While at Smith, he completed an internship at the UMass Amherst counseling center.
+He completed his clinical internships at a therapeutic high school and the UMass Amherst counseling center.
 He also holds a bachelor's degree in philosophy from Mount Holyoke College and studied at Sussex University in Brighton, England.
-Brandin has worked in a crisis stabilization unit and in an outpatient clinic.
-He also consulted with health agencies and colleges around cultural competency.
-Brandin enjoys treating a wide variety of clients; he has a deep commitment to diversity and the work it takes to protect it.
+Brandin has worked in crisis stabilization and outpatient services.
+He has also provided consultation around cultural competency.
+Brandin enjoys treating a wide variety of clients both at Berklee and in private practice.
+He has a deep commitment to diversity and the work it takes to protect it.

 Naoko Metz, M.A., LMHC, Psychotherapist/Multicultural Specialist